 See the change log for changes and road map.

-- Controlling the extension with comments
+- Controlling the extension with comments (see below)

 When developing shaders, it is common to split one shader into multiple files, reuse files, and generally generate some parts of code in the application in order to make things easier.

 Unfortunately, this does not go well with extensions like this that compile these files without any knowledge about what happens on the side of the application.
 One way around this are special comments